I WILL CONTINUE TO PRIORITIZE

 The seven-member Anchorage School Board crafts policies for its schools and students, appoints and empowers the superintendent to manage the district, serves as a board of personnel appeals, and supervises the district’s fiscal affairs.

 This means that, in addition to setting and being publicly accountable for the district’s academic goals, the Anchorage School Board oversees a budget that supports two billion dollars of physical assets, roughly six thousand employees, and more than 43,000 students.
-The Board is also responsible for approving a balanced budget and a six-year Capital Improvement Plan each year, preparing biennial bond packages, and approving large contracts.
+The Board is also responsible for approving a balanced budget and a six-year Capital Improvement Plan each year, preparing Bond packages, and approving large contracts.

 These responsibilities require thoughtful and measured decision-making and an acute awareness of ASD’s current and future needs.
 Over the next three years, I will not only carry out these basic functions, but will also look to the future by